express-entry

 Start Free Analysis

-CRS Score and the Express Entry Draw 2026
+Improving Your Chances of Selection in the Express Entry Draw 2026

 Use Ikovia to map your exact PR pathway — personalized to your profile in minutes.